smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 !@

 @![javascript]
 The [JavaScript Suite repository on GitHub](https://github.com/smartdevicelink/sdl_javascript_suite/tree/master/examples) provides example apps for both the browser and for NodeJS.
 This includes a WebEngine app, a WebSocket client app, a WebSocket server app, and a TCP client app.
 The examples in the folders already come with their own SDL library build files.
-Check the `readme.md` files in each example app for more information on how to run the apps.
+Check each example app's `readme.md` file for more information on how to run the respective app.
 !@

 @![iOS]